Skip to main content

 github crates-io docs-rs deepwiki

-A high-performance, type-safe Rust interface for Common Expression Language (CEL), built on top of cel-cpp with zero-cost FFI bindings via cxx.
+A type-safe Rust library for Common Expression Language (CEL), built on top of cel-cpp with zero-cost FFI bindings via cxx.

 §Quick Start